 Mild Smoke Flavor

-Pellet grills aren’t known for creating lots of smoke or a strong smoke flavor.
+Electric pellet grills aren’t known for creating lots of smoke or a strong smoke flavor.
 The Camp Chef is no different; it creates a light – but consistent – amount of smoke that gives meats a mildly smoky flavor.
-That’s neither good nor bad – some people like heavy smoke more than others.
+That’s neither good nor bad – some people like heavy smokey flavor more than others.
+Many times I’ll toss in a cold smoking pellet tube filled with wood chips to offset the lack of flavor I end up getting without it.

 Other Things We Like/Don’t Like